Particle Based Inference for Continuous-Discrete State Space Models: Guided Feynman-Kac Formulae for CD-SSMs

 We outline two different approaches for the selection of guided proposals that take the data point $y_t$ into account.
 We will refer to our first construct as the `forward proposal', as it can be thought as building upon the forward decomposition \eqref{eq:FD-P} of $P_t[x_{t-1},dx_t]$.
 We call the second the `backward proposal', as it is based on the corresponding backward decomposition \eqref{eq:BD-P}.
 Though seemingly similar, it will turn out that these two constructs have subtle differences.
 In particular, the backward proposal will allow for the derivation of a Feynman-Kac formula (and access to all accompanying particle-based algorithms) in the case of hypo-elliptic SDEs, when the diffusion coefficient is degenerate.
 That is not possible for the forward construct.
 The forward construct resembles several standard approaches followed in the literature in the context of MCMC algorithms and particle filters.
 The backward construct has not appeared before in the literature, to the best of our knowledge.

-\begin{remark} In the context of the forward proposal, and the forward method (FM) that we will later on obtain via use of such a proposal, we will henceforth be assuming that $d_w\equiv d$, and that $\sigma_t(s,x)\in\mathbb{R}^{d\times d}$ is invertible for all $(s,x)\in [0,\Delta_t]\times \bb{R}^{d}$.
-That is, FM will only be applicable to elliptic SDEs.
-In contrast, we allow full generality, with $d_w\le d$ in the setting of the backward proposal, and the backward method (BM), so that BM will also cover the important class of hypo-elliptic SDEs. \end{remark}
+\begin{remark} In the context of the forward proposal, and the corresponding reparameterised Feynman-Kac model that we will later on obtain via use of such a proposal, we will henceforth be assuming that $d_w\equiv d$, and that $\sigma_t(s,v)\in\mathbb{R}^{d\times d}$ is invertible for all $(s,v)\in [0,\Delta_t]\times \bb{R}^{d}$.
+That is, the forward approach will only be applicable to elliptic SDEs.
+In contrast, we allow full generality, with $d_w\le d$ in the setting of the backward proposal, so that the Feynman-Kac construct in this context will also cover the important class of hypo-elliptic SDEs. \end{remark}